ezchx/robot_bluetooth/README.md

 # robot_rc_controller

-Intended to work with any Arduino robot project with a right / left motor drive system.
+Works with any Arduino robot project with a right / left motor drive system.
 Just change the pin values to match your project and the directional commands to match your Bluetooth app and you are good to go!

 Please note that this code was tested with the following hardware / software: